 This is why the ‘Dividend Aristocrats' are so well acclaimed.

-Though we've given you a lot of great info regarding various individual stocks we recommend, if you only ‘take our word for it', and don't do your own research, what may seem profitable and sustainable at first may turn out to actually be a dead end.
+Though we've given you a great start regarding various individual stocks we like, if you only “take our word for it”, and don't do your own research, what may seem sustainable at first may turn out to be a dead end.

 In addition to the research questions we provided before, consider these points before ‘pulling the trigger' on your new asset: